CEXT-Dan/PyRx/CONTRIBUTING.md

  - A hyphen or asterisk should be used for the bullet, preceded by a single space, with blank lines in between

-Note the fixed or relevant GitHub issues at the end:
+Note relevant issues at the end:

 See also: #456, #789
 ```